Azure/KDAHackathon/assets/readme.md

 10. Can the proctors bring swag to give away to attendees of the event?

 ### MS-Internal 🍰
-This asset is part of VBDs under [Power Business Decision with Cloud Scale Analytics](https://eng.ms/docs/microsoft-customer-partner-solutions-mcaps-core/customer-experience-and-support/customer-success/data-ai/resource-center/vbd/02_cloud_scale_analytics/readme).
+This asset is part of VBDs under [Power Business Decision with Cloud Scale Analytics - FY24](https://eng.ms/docs/microsoft-customer-partner-solutions-mcaps-core/customer-experience-and-support/customer-success/data-ai/resource-center/vbd-fy24/01-pwrbusdecsncldsclanalytics/02-dplyrltmanaladx/readme).